Topological Anderson insulators by latent symmetry: Analysis of specific models

-In a disordered SSH chain with chiral symmetry, the topological number $\mathcal{Q}_{f}$ can recognize the topological properties at filling factor $f$ , which is given by \cite{FulgaIC11PRB,LonghiS20OL}:
+Importantly, after subtracting $V I$, our isospectral reduction is nothing but a disordered SSH chain, though with energy-dependent inter-cell coupling $b_j$.
+This allows us to conveniently compute the topological properties of our system by simple analogies.
+Since we will rely on these results throughout this paper, let us first make the discussion in a general manner.

+In a conventional disordered SSH chain with chiral symmetry, the topological properties are described by the topological number $\mathcal{Q}$ \cite{FulgaIC11PRB,LonghiS20OL}, which depends on the intra-cell couplings $a_j$ and the inter-cell couplings $b_j$.
+For a system like ours, whose isospectral reduction becomes an effective, disordered SSH chain, this expression needs to be slightly modified.
+In particular, both the $a_j$ and the $b_j$ are energy-dependent, and the expression becomes

+In practice, we compute $\mathcal{Q}(E)$ at specific energies $E_f$.
+Here, $E_f$ denotes the energy of the highest occupied state at filling $f$, defined as the ratio of the number of occupied states to the total number of states.

-As we know that the divergence of the localization length for the topological localized zero-energy edge modes is accompanied by the topological phase transition of the disordered SSH model with chiral symmetry \cite{MondragonShem14PRL}.
-The Schr{\"o}dinger equation for the zero-energy eigenstate $\psi$ in this case reads $(\hat{\mathcal{R}}_S(H, E_{f})-V I) \psi=0$, where $E_{f}$ is the energy of Hamiltonian $H$ at filling factor $f$.
-We numerically compute the localization length $\Lambda$ of the eigenvector of the edge states using a numerical transfer matrix method\cite{MacKinnonA83ZPB}.
-We can obtain inverse of the localization length for the zero-energy mode as (in the thermodynamic limit $N \rightarrow {\infty} $):
+As we know, the divergence of the localization length for the topological localized zero-energy edge modes is accompanied by the topological phase transition of the disordered SSH model with chiral symmetry \cite{MondragonShem14PRL}.
+The Schr{\"o}dinger equation for the zero-energy eigenstate $\psi$ in this case reads $({\mathcal{R}}_S(H, E_{f})-V I) \psi=0$.
+We numerically compute the localization length $\Lambda$ of the eigenvector of the edge states using a numerical transfer matrix method \cite{MondragonShem14PRL,LiuSN22PLA,ZuoZW24PRB}.
+For the disordered SSH model, we can obtain the inverse of the localization length, $\Lambda^{-1}$, of the zero-energy mode as